gabriel-beuchat/CSHL_Chromatin_Workshop_2025/README.md

 - Scripts are still provided for all of these in the directory. <br />

-- This works the same way as submitting a script, but in one line and with qlogin (for AGE). <br />
+- This works the same way as submitting a script, but in one line and srun (for slurm) <br />

-`qlogin -l mfree=5G -pe threads 8`
+`srun -N 1 --ntasks 8 --mem 40gb --pty bash`
 - Now we will launch conda, which I installed on the server earlier<br>(commands for this are at the bottom of this page)<br />

 `source /grid/genomicscourse/home/shared/conda_2025/miniconda3/bin/activate`